ScooloV/bbpedia/docs/core_rules.md

-Special rules to help represent the different nuances of races and teams fall into two categories: the firrst, 'Regional' special rules, are named after famous leagues or competitions, and these are attached to teams that traditionally play in those leagues.
+Special rules to help represent the different nuances of races and teams fall into two categories: the first, 'Regional' special rules, are named after famous leagues or competitions, and these are attached to teams that traditionally play in those leagues.
 Their purpose is to make it easy to determine which Inducements a team can or cannot take, thus